-There’s also a great offer to earn a total of 100,000 British Airways Avios points with the Chase British Airways card after meeting the tiered spending requirements.
-(EXPIRED.)
+There’s also a great offer to earn a total of 100,000 British Airways Avios points with the Chase British Airways Visa Signature Card after meeting the tiered spending requirements.

 British Airways Avios points are useful for award flights on partner airlines all around the world, especially short flights that are usually very expensive.

 And if you like to fly United Airlines and their Star Alliance partners, the Chase United Explorer card is great for earning extra United Airlines miles and getting more award seats on United Airlines!
 Plus, you (and a traveling companion on the same reservation) get a free checked bag when you use the card to pay for your ticket.

 And if you want award nights at hotels, Chase has that covered, too.